amida-tech/orange-api/docs/src/medications.md

         Place the data for this medication came from (suggested use case: store either `"manual"` or `"imported"` in this field, although the API does no validation of the string contents)
+    + import_id (integer, optional)

+        The original ID of the medication in the data source it was imported from.
+Updating `import_id` here will not cause any merges, but when new medications are created at the `POST` endpoint they will compare to the updated `import_id` value.
     + schedule (dictionary, optional)

         As in `POST`.
 A whole new schedule must be sent.